bozokopic/homepage/src_rst/blog/run_asyncio.rst

 Signals
 -------

-One of main requirement which processes data is usage of some kind input/output mechanism for obtaining input data and providing processing result.
+One of main requirement for processing data is usage of some kind input/output mechanism for obtaining input data and providing processing result.
 Usual means for communication between application and "outside world" are writing/reading of files, communication based on pipes or shared memory, communication based